johnandrea/readgedcom/README.md

 ## Data structure

-Look in the samples directory for examples of the data.
+*The samples/ directory shows examples of the data.*

-The function read_file returns a dict with the keys of the name of the zero level gedcom tags:
+The data file is read into a dict with the keys of the name of the zero level gedcom tags:
 ```
     data['head'] = []